eea/volto-eea-design-system/website/docs/8-Resources/theming-guidelines.md

 ### Code formatting

-CSS and less files should be formatted using prettier.
+- CSS and less files should be formatted using prettier.
 Indent space will be 2 spaces.
+- Files should be edited as Unix files, with LF line endings.